HTTP API

 Australia (Google Cloud, Sydney) | https://api.australia-southeast1.gcp.commercetools.com/ |

-All requests to endpoints have to be prepended with these URLs.
+Prepend all requests to endpoints with these URLs.

-The Machine Learning endpoints use different hosts, which are listed with each endpoint.
+The GraphQL, Import API, and Change History endpoints use different hosts, which are listed with each endpoint.

 (Google Cloud, Belgium), api.commercetools.com